9 Innovative Fastener Types and Their Use Cases

 “The GHOST™ fastener will enable assembly and reassembly with near-instant release during the disassembly process afforded by a specialist magnetic tool,” says Jay.
 “It’s ultra-sleek in design, and the concealed nature of this product opens up several design avenues across various industries and market sectors.

 “Using a magnetic release tool on the concealed fastener actuates the internal components, unlocking the pinch-lock grip and instantly releasing the pin from the fastener.
-Only someone who’s authorised with the proper tool will know where to place it to locate and release these components if required.
+Only someone who’s authorized with the proper tool will know where to place it to locate and release these components if required.

 “It also offers cosmetic benefits, but security-wise it’s a huge improvement over other methods of assembly.
 If you were to try and physically separate the component without using the tool, it would require around 130 Newtons of force to separate each pin from its retainer, and it will be obvious that the assembly has been tampered with.”